 What is the point of learning Russian?

 Russian is not even one of the most popular languages.
-It is the 8th place if you look at the Language Rating by the number of people who speak it.
-That means you had 7 other choices, well, I am here to prove that you haven't made a mistake.
-Why would people want to learn Russian?
-I suppose that there are quite a few reasons.
-Some of you need it for your long-awaited promotion and career growth, others, I'm sure, enjoy reading poetry and books,understanding Proverbs without the use of dictionaries and translators.
+It is the 8th place if you look at the number of people who speak it.
+So why would people want to learn Russian?
+While some of need it for their careers, others simply enjoy the language and the travel opportunities it brings.

 Moscow, St. Basil Cathedral